• Skip to primary navigation

 Let’s Bake

-Add the mini cupcake cases to the cupcake pan then add scoops of batter, using an ice cream scoop (less messy).
-Here’s a link to the scoop in my Amazon Storefront.
-I honestly wouldn’t bake muffins without it!
+Add mini cupcake cases to the cupcake pan, then scoop in the batter using an ice cream scoop (less messy).
+I’ve linked my favourite scoop in my Amazon storefront – I wouldn’t bake muffins without it!

-Scooping muffin batter in to cupcake cases with an ice cream scoop.
+Scooping mini banana muffin batter in to cupcake cases with an ice cream scoop.

 Sprinkle additional brown sugar on top, if desired.